How to type accents and symbols

 Mac

-Use the Keyboard and Character Viewer from Language & Text preferences to find the accented characters you want.
-You can alternately type the characters directly using the Option+<letter> key combination for a particular character.
+You can also use the Keyboard and Character Viewer from Language & Text preferences to find the accented characters you want.
+You can alternately type the characters directly using the Option+ key combination for a particular character.
 Note that some accents are produced using a two-keystroke combination.
 For instance, to type an "ñ", you would first type Option+N (to indicate a tilde ("~"), then N again.
 To type "õ", you would type Option+N, then O.To type "é", first type Option+E (for "´"), then E. More combinations are here: http://sites.psu.edu/symbolcodes/mac/codemac/

 Linux